How can Washington State resurrect hoops program? Hire the Mike Leach of basketball

 Boise State’s Leon Rice, a candidate when Kent was hired, could be in the running again.
 He’s done wonders in Boise but is coming off a 20-loss season in 2018-19.

-None of those names are going to necessarily move the needle of a fan base that become understandably (and increasingly) apathetic during the disastrous Kent disaster years.
-But winning games is what moves the needle, not winning press conferences.
+None of those names would necessarily move the needle of a fan base that became understandably (and increasingly) apathetic during the disastrous Kent years.
+But winning games is what moves the needle, not winning news conferences.

 How have the Cougars won in football?
 Same as they have won, intermittently, in basketball — by being unique.
 Dennis Erickson, Mike Price and Mike Leach ran, or are running, a specific system that’s highly appealing to quarterbacks and receivers.
 That can be a great equalizer when it comes to the inherent recruiting disadvantages of Pullman.